Speed: The GCS ENCS Cluster

 date

-Figure 6: Source code for fluent.sh
+Figure 12: Source code for fluent.sh

-2.13 Example Job: efficientdet
+2.13 Example Job: EfficientDet

 2.14 Java Jobs

-2.15 Scheduling On The GPU Nodes
+2.15 Scheduling on the GPU Nodes

-#SBATCH --gpus=[1|2]
+#SBATCH --gpus=[1|x]

-sbatch -p pg ./<myscript>.sh
+sbatch --mem=<MEMORY> -p pg ./<myscript>.sh

-ssh <username>@speed[-05|-17|37-43] nvidia-smi
+ssh <ENCSusername>@speed-[01|03|05|17|25|27|37-43]|nebulae nvidia-smi

 sinfo -p pg --long --Node

-torch.nn.DataParallel functions on speed-01,05,17, as they will crash the compute node (100% certainty).
-This appears to be the current hardware’s architecture’s defect.
-The workaround is to either manually effect GPU parallelisation (TensorFlow has an example on how to do this), or to run on a single GPU.
+Important note for TensorFlow and PyTorch users: if you are planning to run TensorFlow and/or PyTorch multi-GPU jobs, please do not use the tf.distribute and/or torch.nn.DataParallel functions on speed-01, speed-05, or speed-17, as they will crash the compute node (100% certainty).
+This appears to be a defect in the current hardware architecture.
+The workaround is to either manually effect GPU parallelisation (see Section 2.15.1) (TensorFlow provides an example on how to do this), or to run on a single GPU, which is now the default for those nodes.

 [serguei@speed-submit src] % sinfo -p pg --long --Node